 Other common injuries like spinal cord trauma and whiplash are typical of car accidents.
 But remember that falling and flying objects are a significant cause of head, shoulder, and neck injuries.

 Above are just the more common injuries you would suffer in Orange from a typical accident.

-We are well aware that if you have been involved in a pedestrian, bicycle or motorcycle crash that your medical conditions and even psychological trauma will be more cataclysmic.
+We are well aware that if you got hurt in a pedestrian, bicycle, or motorcycle crash that your medical conditions and even psychological trauma will be more cataclysmic.